 All nationals from the Gulf Cooperation Countries which include; Qatar, Oman, Kuwait, Bahrain, Saudi Arabia, Dubai and Abu Dhabi, are not required to have a visa to enter the jurisdiction of Qatar for visitation or employment purposes.
-However is you are a national for any remaining jurisdiction and wish to enter Qatar on a temporary or permanent basis you will need to obtain the relevant Visa.
+However, if you are a national of any remaining jurisdiction and wish to enter Qatar on a temporary or permanent basis you will need to obtain the relevant Visa.
 Qatar work visas can be issued to private individuals, companies or individual sponsorships, however every work visa applicant must be approved by the Ministry of Interior in Qatar.

 Types of Qatar Work Visas